mbelluzzo/openBBT/README.md

 ## Running Tests and Getting Results

-Generally speaking, to run tests, execute `<repodir>/control/run.sh`.
-If no options are passed, all possible BAT tests are executed for the bundles that are installed.
-Options may be passed to filter which tests get run by group (bundle folder name) or by label (arbitrary tag associated with a test).
-Pass the `-h` option for more information on how to filter tests that get run.
-With this manner of running tests, results will be saved to `<repodir>/results`.

 To run tests at an individual file level, execute `bats -t ./<test_file_name>` while changed into the working direcotry of the test file.
 With this manner of running tests, results will be logged to the standard output.